hakhundov/bufferc/BufferC/README.md

 * In the examples directory you find a couple of example `.bc` files.
 Open them to inspect what the IDE provides.

+* Add the `Spoofax (Meta) Nature` to the project: right click on the project folder (in the explorer widget),
+	- spoofax (meta) -> add spoofax meta nature
+	- spoofax -> add spoofax nature

 ## The BufferC Language

 The ‘BufferC’ language is a very limited subset of the C language.
 It is not designed to make a complete usable language, but rather to be just big enough to illustrate the principles of linguistic abstraction for security.